Published January 24, 2022

 On August 30 the EU announced a change to the countries on their Covid-19 'safe' list, removing a number of countries including Israel and the USA.

 This means that they have recommended that EU member states should be restricting access to visitors from those countries in some circumstances.
-They have advised that fully vaccinated visitors and people travelling for necessity do not need to be restricted, so this seems to be more about reducing the number of unvaccinated people coming to the EU.
+They have advised that fully vaccinated visitors and people traveling for necessity do not need to be restricted, so this seems to be more about reducing the number of unvaccinated people coming to the EU.

 While Italy is allowing visitors to arrive from these countries, one factor you also need to consider is what your own government says about travel to Italy.